Solar Roof Ventilation Guide – Which Solar Roof Ventilator is Right for Me?

 How Quickly Does it Pay Itself Off?

-Without roof ventilation, trying to cool your home with air conditioning is a losing battle.
+Cooling your home with an air conditioner without the accompanying solar roof ventilation is a losing battle.
 You’ll spend more money trying to actively cool down a house that has heat trapped in the roof.
 Heat trapped in the roof radiates down through the ceiling into the living space, making your air conditioner work even harder.